-William Gates is a Harvard dropout who started programming computers at the age of 13.
-Started Microsoft in 1975, along with his childhood friend, Paul Allen.
-Struck a deal to install Microsoft Disk Operating System in IBM computers, followed by several new software developments that led to the growth of the company.
-The company was incorporated in 1981 and went public in 1986.
-Gates served as the CEO of Microsoft from 1981 to 2000 and also as Chief Software Architect of Microsoft.
-Founded Corbis in 1989, under ...Contact us to see more Biography
+Gates was born in Seattle, Washington in 1955.
+He started programming computers at the age of 13.
+In 1975, he left Harvard University to found Microsoft with his childhood friend, Paul Allen.
+He struck a deal to install Microsoft Disk Operating System in IBM computers, followed by several new software developments that led to the growth of the company.
+The company was incorporated in 1981 and successfully went public in 1986.
+In 1989, Gates founded Corbis as Interactive Home Systems (IHS) to provide access to digital ...Contact us to see more Biography

 - Institution Name:

 - Harvard University

 - Education Type:

 In March 2015, Gates and Founder of Bloomberg L.P., Michael Bloomberg launched a $4 million anti-tobacco trade litigation fund to assist developing countries in fighting off legal challenges from tobacco companies.Contact us to see more Interesting Facts